OpenAlly/.github/profile/README.md

 ## Community

-If you wish to exchange, discuss or contribute, do not hesitate to join us on our Discord
+If you wish to exchange ideas, discuss, or contribute, do not hesitate to join us on our Discord.

 [![discord](https://discordapp.com/api/guilds/640183220452720650/embed.png?style=banner2)](https://discord.gg/4Wn8rjAtB4)